artlung/Artlung-Rosetta/README.md

 **For Example:**

-The following code adds a click event to any `<input>` inside an element with an id of interactionExperiments.
+The following code adds a click event to any `<input>` inside an element with an `id` of `interactionExperiments`.
 On click, it will make that input disappear.
 You can see some libraries implement a `hide()` method, while some don't (seem) to have one available, so you have to set `style.display = 'none'` or in the case of MooTools you do